picmi/help/docs/business/workflows/questions.md

 # Questions

-Use Questions to collect information and documents from candidates during your Employment or Services workflows.
-This page explains what Questions are, how to create and manage them, and how they behave for candidates.
+Use Questions to collect information and documents from participants during your Employment or Services workflows.
+This page explains what Questions are, how to create and manage them, and how they behave for participants.

 ## What is a Question?

-A Question is a prompt shown to a candidate that can:
+A Question is a Library Item shown to a participant that can:

 - Collect text, numbers, dates, choices, or files (e.g., passport photo, manuals).
 - Be reused across multiple workflows—this means that updating the question will be applied to all workflows it appears in.
 - Be optional or required.

-Questions appear to candidates in the order you configure within a workflow.
+Questions appear to participants in the order you configure within a workflow.

 ## Types of Questions